ypriverol/os-proteomics/manuscript.md

 Before we delve into the role of OSS in computational proteomics, and before losing the reader in the details of the manuscript and the importance of FAIR software, we would like to highlight one of the fundamental aspects and challenges in the development of proteomics software: the use of software licenses.

-Different to other fields in bioinformatics, proteomics software tools and algorithms are often using custom licenses, with complex clauses and terms that confuse the users and developers.
+Different to other fields in bioinformatics, proteomics software tools and algorithms often use custom licenses, with complex clauses and terms that confuse the users and developers. [really is this common practice?
+I personally know of only a single project]
 These licenses often target commercialization, code reuse but also distribution and citation.
 In addition, as the field is evolving, and software becomes more complex and has multiple components, each component should have a different license and the dependencies between them should be clearly stated.

-For example, if a software tool that performs PTM-site localization is distributable, but the software that produces the PTMs, peptide identification inputs, etc is not, the user should be aware of this and the community, developers, and journal reviewers should be able to understand the challenge.
+For example, if a software tool that performs PTM-site localization is distributable, but the software that produces the PTMs, peptide identification inputs, etc is not, the user should be aware of this and the community, developers, and journal reviewers should be able to understand the challenge [I am not sure what the "challenge" is.
+Is this the understanding of different licenses being bundled?
+Challenges in not being able to open source everything? ..].
 It could be misunderstood that the software is open-source, when in reality, all the main components that it relies on are not.

-We recommend for the proteomics community as the gold standard for proteomics software development the following:
+As the gold standard for proteomics software development we recommend the following policies and licenses:

 - Use a standard OSS licenses like the Apache 2.0, MIT, BSD, LGPL, GPL, etc; a list of them can be found in (https://opensource.org/licenses).
   These licenses are well known, have been used in other fields, and are well understood by the community.